 Here’s what we’re going to cover:

-💸 1.
-Cost Comparison
+1. Cost Comparison -Which One is Cheaper?

 WordPress.com offers both free and premium plans:

-- The Free plan indeed is 100% free with no strings attached.
+- The Free plan is indeed 100% free with no strings attached.
 As part of it, you can set up a website on WordPress.com’s subdomain (e.g.

 YOURSITE.wordpress.com), use up to 3 GB of disk space, and you have to be okay with WordPress.com’s own ads throughout your site.